ethereum/fe/docs/src/quickstart/deploy_contract.md

 ## Deploy your contract.

-Since we have written our first contract now, how about we bring it to live and use it on an actual chain?
+Since we have written our first contract now, how about we bring it alive and use it on an actual chain?

 Deploying such a demo contract to the Ethereum mainnet would be a waste of money but fortunately we have a few other options to choose from.
 For instance, we can use our very own local blockchain instance which is great for local development.
 Alternatively we can use a test network that provides developers shared infrastructure to deploy code without spending actual money on it.